-Third, these are some of my favorite chapters.
-Elijah and his fiery talents inspired our creative fire-building on many a scout trip, and even managed to get the back of my head fairly singed once.
+These are some of my favorite chapters.
+Elijah and his fiery talents inspired our creative fire-building on many a scout trip, and even managed to get the back of my head quite singed once.
 For some excellent background on that story of the fiery showdown, see John Tvedtnes, “Elijah, Champion of Israel’s God”, Ensign July 1990.

-Fourth, here’s the link to my podcast on Lesson 28.
-(Transcripts link) There’s a lot in there.
+As further background, here’s the link to my podcast on Lesson 28.
+(Transcripts link which may not work.
+I’m not in a position to fix these at the moment.)
+There’s a lot in there.
 I don’t know how many both read the post and listen/read to the podcast, but there’s inevitably some overlap as I revisit earlier material.
 Today, though, I am trying to cover separate topics, so read both to get everything.

 And so we move from the splitting of the kingdom c.
 930 B.C. to the mid-9th century.
 We can date Elijah by Ahab, the northern King.
 Ahab was son of Omri, who, although king of a relatively small area, is mentioned outside the Bible in e.g. the Mesha Stela.